 Installation

 The framework only provides the infrastructure to combine and run science components.
-The user must then select and install the science components they want to use to simulate the terrestrial water cycle.
+The user must then select and install the science components they want to use to simulate the terrestrial water and nutrient cycles.

 Installing the framework